cyscale/cyscale.com/src/markdown/blog/2022-09-01-a-guide-to-cloud-data-security.md

 Let’s look at public cloud vendors and how they provide data integrity services:

 * AWS S3 uses CRC32, CRC32C, SHA-1, and SHA-256 to check the data integrity after uploading/downloading,
-* GCP also uses CRC32C checksums to verify data integrity.
+* Google Cloud also uses CRC32C checksums to verify data integrity.

 ## **How do you ensure availability?**